Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Rebuilding your credit can be a long journey — but it could be easier with a secured credit card.
+Rebuilding credit can be easier with a secured credit card.

 Secured credit cards are designed for people who are new to credit or need a second chance at using credit responsibly.
-You need to put down a security deposit to get a card, but you’ll get a valuable tool to help you attain the credit score you want.
+These cards don’t offer the same features and perks as unsecured credit cards, but they’re meant to be stepping stones.
+You’ll need to put down a security deposit to get such a card — a valuable tool to help you attain the credit score you want.

-Rebuilding your credit score can feel like a daunting challenge as it can be dizzying deciding where to start — it doesn’t help that many lenders are reluctant to extend you credit.
+Rebuilding your credit score can feel daunting and it’s hard to know where to start.
+It doesn’t help that many lenders are reluctant to extend you credit.

-A secured credit card can be a crucial first step because these cards typically don’t require credit checks.
-Also, you’ll benefit from the absence of the credit check because your credit history won’t be subject to a soft or hard inquiry.
+A secured credit card can be a crucial first step because these cards typically don’t require credit checks, and you won’t be subject to a soft or hard inquiry.
 As far as approval goes, you’ll likely be green-lighted for a card unless you’ve recently claimed bankruptcy or you have a history of severely missing payments.

 The most significant way you can increase your credit score is through credit history reporting.
 This boils down to you making at least your minimum payments on time.